 Shamanic State of Consciousness

-Michael Harner (2), anthropologist and shaman, calls this the Shamanic State of Consciousness (SSC).
+An anthropologist and shaman, Michael Harner (2), calls this the Shamanic State of Consciousness (SSC).
 In this state, the brainwaves are also in the theta-wave area.
 Besides being self-aware, you project yourself into a “visionary state” of consciousness.
 You are both the director and participant within a landscape of non-ordinary reality.

 You can find this process in almost every indigenous culture.
 This ancient practice is more than likely the source of modern religion.
 You may know it as “creative visualization” or “guided meditation.”
 The Shamanic State of Consciousness is significant for several characteristics.
 While in SSC, you control when, where, and how long to travel.
 By setting the goal of their journey, they provide a level of freedom and control.